unfault/vscode/README.md

 ---

-Made with ❤️ by the Fault Rules team
+Made with ❤️ by the Unfault team